Home » Directional Drilling » Directional Drilling Survey Tools

 There are two particular sources of error to be recognized when using photographic instruments:

-1. Instrument error – due to the inaccuracy of the device itself, infrequent calibration, and damage caused to the instrument.
+- Instrument error – due to the inaccuracy of the device itself, periodic calibration, and damage caused to the instrument.

-2. Reader error – the developed film is easily misread.
-Some discs may have to be magnified to be read properly.
-Readings should be verified by another person (although this is seldom the case on the rig).
-Under ideal conditions (i.e. selecting correct angle unit, non-magnetic collars, centralization of the tool, etc.) inclination is accurate to +/-0.25 degrees, and direction to +/-2 degrees.
+- Reader error – the developed film is easily misread.
+Some discs may have to be magnified to be read correctly.
+Another person should verify the reading (although this is seldom true on the rig).
+Under ideal conditions (i.e., selecting the correct angle unit, non-magnetic collars, tool centralization, etc.), the inclination is accurate to +/-0.25 degrees and direction to +/-2 degrees.